singaround/songbook/songs/the-fishermans-wife-the-fishermans-wife.md

 >***Here we come scoorin in,\
 Three reefs tae the foresail in.\
-There's nae a dry stick tae pit on wer back,\
+There's nae a dry stitch tae pit on wer back,\
 But still we're aa teetotllers.***

 Noo, fa'll gie's a hand tae rin a ripper lead\